dy/wavearea/r&d.md

 * Put cursor at any place: record own speech.
 * Drop any audio chunk at specific caret location.
 * Generate speech at specific location.

+## [ ] Editing cases: what's the method of identifying changes?

+* Delete part (selection)
+* Delete single block
+* Paste piece from the other part
+* Speparate by Enter
+* Paste audio file

+1. 1a2b3a4a5...123a124b125c

+  - letter characters are selectable / navigatable, unlike combos
+  + allows identifying parts exactly
+  - too extended string

+2. \uff** + bar

+  - same as above
+  + less space taken

+3. Detect operation from changed input based on current selection

+  + no overhead
+  + smart algo
+  ~ selection can be unreliable on some devices
+  + more reliably detects allowed inputs